Toggle navigation »

 In 2014, it received a further mark of distinction in being granted a Royal Charter in the name of the Honourable Company of Air Pilots.

-To order your copy of the History of the Guild of Air Pilots and Air Navigators (1965-2004), please follow this link to download and return the attached form, together with payment, to the Air Pilots' office at 9 Warwick Court, London WC1R 5DJ.Order Form History Of The Guild
+To order your copy of the History of the Guild of Air Pilots and Air Navigators (1965-2004), please follow this link to download and return the attached form, together with payment, to the Air Pilots' office at The Honourable Company of Air Pilots, Air Pilots House, 52A Borough High Street, London SE1 1XN

 INCORPORATED BY ROYAL CHARTER